 the add/drop period, tuition will be refunded 100%, less a $150 withdrawal fee.
 If

 withdrawal occurs after the add/drop period, the student will be subject to the tuition

 refund schedule above.
 Please be aware that withdrawing from classes may affect your student account balance

 and your financial aid eligibility.
 For additional information, see withdrawal/leave of absence.

-A student who fails to attend classes or leaves the University for any reason must formally withdraw through the Program Office in writing and indicate the last date that you attended classes.
+A student who fails to attend classes, or leaves the University for any reason, must formally withdraw through the Program Office in writing and indicate the last date that the student attended classes.
 Failure to complete the withdrawal process will result in a failing grade for the course(s) and continued obligation for tuition and other charges.